+All PhD Students are required to complete 45 credits of coursework during their first two years and prior to taking their candidacy exam.
 All PhD students pursue a common set of core courses (based on their research stream) during their first year of study.
 These classes cover topics in quantitative methods and economics or behavioral science.